bentrevor/vimfiles/README.md

 - clone this to your home directory, renaming it `.vim`
 - run `./update_bundles`
 - symlink to the included `.vimrc`: something like `ln -s ~/.vim/.vimrc ~/.vimrc`
-- open vim and run `:Helptags` (capital 'H') to get your docs hooked up

 ## Gotchas